YGroza83/VBA-challenge/README.md

-# VBA Homework - The VBA of Wall Street
+# VBA  - The VBA of Wall Street

 # ScreenShots with results (red/green colors adjusted to represent holidays it was done during :)